Reazul137/Data-Structure/README.md

 <a href="https://www.geeksforgeeks.org/binary-search/" target="_blank">Binary search.</a>

 <h1>Chepter 1-- Introduction And OverView</h1>

+<b>Data Structure:</b> In computer science, a data structure is a data organization and storage formate that enables efficient access and modification.
+More precisely, a data structure is a collection of data values, the relationship among them, and the sunctions or operations that can be applied to the data.<br>

+<b>Classification of Data Structures :</b> Data Structures are generally classified into <b>1.primitive</b> and <b>2.Non-Primitive</b> data structures.<br>

+<b>Primitive Data Structure :</b>Basic data types such as integer, real, character and boolean are known as primitive data structures.
+These data types consist of characters that can't be divided, and hence they are also called simple data types.<br>
+There are four type of Primitive Data Structures, They are :
+1. Integer
+2. Real
+3. Character
+4. Boolean<br>

+<b>Non-Primitive Data Structure: </b>  Non-Primitive data structure is the processing of complex numbers.very few computers are capable of doing arithmetic on comples numbers.
+Linked list, stacts, queues, trees and graphs are exapmples of non-primitive data structures.<br>

 <h1>Chepter 2-- Preliminaries</h1>
 <h1>Chepter 3-- String Processing</h1>
   <b>Basic Terminology : </b>